DenisAShah/ValLogRegMod/Prediction_LogReg.md

 </tbody>
 </table>

-## Goal 1 - develop a logistic regression risk prediction model
+## Goal 1 - Develop a logistic regression risk prediction model

 ### 1.1 Check non-linearity of continuous predictors

-Here we investigate the potential non-linear relation between continuous predictors (i.e. age and size) and the outcomes.
+Here we investigate the potential non-linear relation between continuous predictors and the outcomes.
 We apply three-knot restricted cubic splines using `rms::rcs()` function (details are given in e.g. Frank Harrell’s book ‘Regression Model Strategies (second edition)’, page 27.
 We assess the potential non-linearity graphically (plotting the two continuous predictors against the log odds (XB or linear predictor) of both event types.
 Also, we compare the models with and without splines based on the AIC.

 <details>
 <summary>